LanaCreegan/Formula-1/README.md

  - Features on all 3 pages
  - Conatains icons that link to their corresponding socail media websites
  - Also features a disclaimer

+## Technologies
+### Testing
+The W3C Markup Validation Service was used to validate the HTML of the website, which passed with no errors and warnings

+The W3C CSS Validation Service was used to validate the CSS of the website, which passed with no errors.
+There was one warning which relates to the imported style sheets for Google Fonts.